Ryanscheiderman/hello-world/README.md

 # hello-world
-My first repository
+My first repository.
-I will soon begome a freelance programmer and make lots of money doing so!
+I will soon become a freelance programmer and make lots of money doing so!